Greenville, Texas: Geography

 Greenville is located in Northeast Texas in central Hunt County, in the heart of the Texas Blackland Prairies and the East Central Texas forests, 50 mi northeast of Dallas and approximately 45 mi south of the Texas/Oklahoma border, on the eastern edge of the Dallas/Fort Worth Metroplex, and the western edge of East Texas.

 According to the U.S. Census Bureau, Greenville has a total area of 86.6 km2, of which 84.5 km2 are land and 0.2 km2, or 2.46%, is covered by water.
 The Cowleech Fork of the Sabine River flows through the northeastern part of the city.

 Climate

-Greenville has a humid subtropical climate.
+Greenville has a humid subtropical climate (Köppen Cfa) with long, very hot summers and short, mild winters.
 Due to its location on the Northeast Texas prairies, its weather is typically humid with mild precipitation.